symfony/symfony-docs/security/password_migration.rst

 * New users will be encoded with the new algorithm;
-* Whenever a user logs in whose password is still stored using the old algorithm, Symfony will verify the password with the old algorithm and then re-encode and update the hashed password using the new algorithm.
+* Whenever a user logs in whose password is still stored using the old algorithm, Symfony will verify the password with the old algorithm and then rehash and update the password using the new algorithm.

 .. tip::